shakfu/karma_re/README.md

-# karma_re~ -- Refactoring Mono Karma~
+# karma_re~

-As I have used Rodrigo Constanzo's & raja's & pete's [karma~1.6](https://github.com/rconstanzo/karma) Max/MSP audio looper plugin in [another Max project](https://github.com/shakfu/groovin), I was curious enough about how it worked that I tried to read the c code of the external.
+As I have used Rodrigo Constanzo's & raja's & pete's amazing [karma~1.6](https://github.com/rconstanzo/karma) Max/MSP audio looper external in [another Max project](https://github.com/shakfu/groovin), I was curious enough about how it worked that I tried to read the c code of the external.

-I found it to be very complex and difficult to understand, so I started trying to do things to make it more understandable for me:
+I personally found the code to be very complex and difficult to understand, so I started to try to make it more understandable for me:

+- Drop stereo and quad perform functions and just focus on refactoring the mono perform function

 - Extract smaller functions from complex functions